Get instant quote

 Schematic of a typical CNC turning machine

-is a subtractive manufacturing process that uses a rotating workpiece and stationary cutting tools to shape parts.
-This makesit ideal for components with rotational symmetry.
-The material is mounted on a spinning chuck, while precise tools trim it down to the desired geometry.
+CNC turning is a subtractive manufacturing process that uses a rotating workpiece and stationary cutting tools to shape parts.
+It is ideal for components with rotational symmetry.
+The material is mounted in a spinning chuck, while precise tools cut it to the required geometry.

-CNC turning (or CNC lathing) is commonly used to produce cylindrical parts quickly and cost-effectively.
-Advanced multi-axis turning centers can also handle complex geometries by integrating milling capabilities—enabling production of parts like camshafts or impellers in fewer steps.
-Here's how CNC turning works:
+CNC turning, also called CNC lathing, is commonly used to produce cylindrical parts quickly and cost effectively.
+Advanced multi-axis turning centers can integrate milling to machine complex geometries, enabling parts such as camshafts or impellers in fewer operations.
+Here is how CNC turning works:

-1. The CAD model is translated into G-code, which instructs the machine.
+1. The CAD model is translated into G-code that instructs the machine.

 2. A cylindrical blank is loaded and spun at high speeds.

-3. Stationary cutting tools shape the part's exterior and can drill along the center axis.
+3. Stationary cutting tools shape the exterior and can drill along the center axis.

 4. For more complex shapes, the part may be flipped or repositioned.